HarryYin03/HarryYin03/README.md

 ### 📚 Currently working on:

-- The Odin Project – full-stack JavaScript curriculum
+- The Odin Project – Advancing through the full-stack JavaScript curriculum with a focus on clean code, Git workflow, and project-based learning

-- Personal projects & contributing to group apps
+- Building mini web projects to apply front-end and back-end concepts (HTML, CSS, JavaScript, Node.js)

+- Improving coding practices by refactoring older projects and strengthening React skills

 ## 🚀 Notable Projects